Notable People

 That shift is the key to the biography.

 Raisman did not become meaningful only because she survived abuse.
-She became historically significant because she helped force the system around that abuse into public view.
+She became historically important because she helped force the system around that abuse into public view.
 Her testimony was clear, forceful, and unwilling to let procedure obscure responsibility.
 She spoke as an athlete, a survivor, and a critic of the culture that protected the abuser.

 She made athlete speech harder to ignore